DarrenKirby/builds/README.build_files.md

 If this runs without error, go and inspect the files installed under `./seg/`.
 This will give you an idea what files you need to install, and where they should be installed for the next step.

+## install()

+This is the penultimate step which installs the build files into your live filesystem.
+This is the only function that is required to be defined in a build file.
+The class `FileInstaller`, defined in `build_package.py` creates a dictionary of useful file paths, and defines nine functions which install files and directories.
+It is very import to use these functions, as they keep track of which files they have installed, and where they have put them.
+These paths are then written to a manifest file which will be located at `builds/net-util/openssh/openssh-9.9p1.manifest` for our example.
+While it is certainly possible to define any valid Python code to put any file wherever you want, within this function, if the files are not wrangled through these functions they will not be placed in the manifest, and `bld` will not know they are installed if you later decide to uninstall or update the package.
+This may result in orphaned files, or other hard to track down breakages.
+If you decide to do this, you are on your own.
+Fair warning...

+### Defined file paths

+As mentioned, there is a dictionary instance variable available to this (and other) functions that make dealing with paths easier:

+      self.p = {

+            'b': f"{ir}/bin",
+            's': f"{ir}/sbin",
+            'l': f"{ir}/lib",
+            'e': f"{ir}/etc",
+            'i': f"{ir}/include",
+            'ub': f"{ir}/usr/bin",
+            'ue': f"{ir}/usr/etc",
+            'us': f"{ir}/usr/sbin",
+            'ui': f"{ir}/usr/include",
+            'ul': f"{ir}/usr/lib",
+            'ule': f"{ir}/usr/libexec",
+            'ulb': f"{ir}/usr/local/bin",
+            'uls': f"{ir}/usr/local/sbin",
+            'uli': f"{ir}/usr/local/include",
+            'ull': f"{ir}/usr/local/lib",
+            'ush': f"{ir}/usr/share",
+            'man1': f"{ir}/usr/share/man/man1",
+            'man2': f"{ir}/usr/share/man/man2",
+            'man3': f"{ir}/usr/share/man/man3",
+            'man4': f"{ir}/usr/share/man/man4",
+            'man5': f"{ir}/usr/share/man/man5",
+            'man6': f"{ir}/usr/share/man/man6",
+            'man7': f"{ir}/usr/share/man/man7",
+            'man8': f"{ir}/usr/share/man/man8",

+            '_b': self.seg + "/bin",
+            '_s': self.seg + "/sbin",
+            '_l': self.seg + "/lib",
+            '_e': self.seg + "/etc",
+            '_i': self.seg + "/include",
+            '_ub': self.seg + "/usr/bin",
+            '_ue': self.seg + "/usr/etc",
+            '_us': self.seg + "/usr/sbin",
+            '_ui': self.seg + "/usr/include",
+            '_ul': self.seg + "/usr/lib",
+            '_ule': self.seg + "/usr/libexec",
+            '_ulb': self.seg + "/usr/local/bin",
+            '_uls': self.seg + "/usr/local/sbin",
+            '_uli': self.seg + "/usr/local/include",
+            '_ull': self.seg + "/usr/local/lib",
+            '_ush': self.seg + "/usr/share",
+            '_man1': self.seg + "/usr/share/man/man1",
+            '_man2': self.seg + "/usr/share/man/man2",
+            '_man3': self.seg + "/usr/share/man/man3",
+            '_man4': self.seg + "/usr/share/man/man4",
+            '_man5': self.seg + "/usr/share/man/man5",
+            '_man6': self.seg + "/usr/share/man/man6",
+            '_man7': self.seg + "/usr/share/man/man7",
+            '_man8': self.seg + "/usr/share/man/man8"
+        }

+The first group are paths in the live filesystem, in which to install files. `{ir}` is defined as the `install_root` read from the configuration file, which is set up during the installation of builds.
+For a system-wide install it is simply an empty string, which means the paths resolve from the `/` (root) directory.
+For a default user install, this will be the user's home directory, thus, assuming a --prefix of /usr in the configure step, files will be installed under `/home/<user>/usr/`.

+The second group of paths, which are identical but for the underscore, are paths which lead to files installed under the segregated directory.
+These paths may, but don't have to be, used as path arguments to the nine installation functions, which are enumerated now:

+`self.inst_binary(frm: str, to: str)` - for installing binaries `self.inst_script(frm: str, to: str)` - for installing scripts and other executable text files `self.inst_library(frm: str, to: str)` - for installing library files `self.inst_header(frm: str, to: str)` - for installing header files `self.inst_manpage(frm: str, to: str, compress: bool = True)`- for installing manpages `self.inst_symlink(target: str, name: str)` - for creating symlinks `self.inst_config(frm: str, to: str` - for installing configuration files `self.inst_directory(frm: str, to: str)` - for recursively installing entire directories `self.inst_file(frm: str, to: str, mode: int = 644)` - for installing any file, with optional mode argument

+All of these functions, except for `inst_directory()`, use the `install` shell command under the hood.
+This ensures all files are placed in the filesystem with proper ownership and permissions, and allows us to overwrite existing files for an upgrade.
+The general signiture is to call them with the 'from' location as the first arg, and the 'to' location as the second arg. *builds* compresses manpages using `bzip2` by default, but this can be disabled by passing an optional `compress=False` third arg to `inst_manpage()`

+So with that explanation, let's get back to our example and start by installing the binaries.

+Taking a peak in `./seg/usr/bin` we can see that there are several binaries here.
+It is important to ascertain that the binaries you install are actually binaries. `inst_binary()` strips them, and will raise an error if you try to strip a script. `inst_script()` is functionally equivelant, but for the stripping, so use that for scripts, or if you don't want your binaries stripped.
+It is a good idea to run `file` on these directories, as regular `ls -l` output will not distinguish between binaries and scripts:

+      # for f in `ls`; do file ${f}; done
+      scp: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 3.2.0, stripped
+      sftp: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 3.2.0, stripped
+      ssh: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 3.2.0, stripped
+      ssh-add: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 3.2.0, stripped
+      ssh-agent: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 3.2.0, stripped
+      ssh-keygen: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 3.2.0, stripped
+      ssh-keyscan: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 3.2.0, stripped

+So we can see they are all in fact binaries, but they are already stripped.
+Not all packages do this, so it is good to check.
+Since they are stripped, we will use `inst_script`:

+      def install(self):
+         # Get all files in work/seg/usr/bin/, and install to /usr/bin/
+         for file in os.listdir(self.p['_ub']):
+            self.inst_script(f"{self.p['_ub']}/{file}", self.p['ub'])

+Note that we only have to specify the destination directory for the second argument.

+OpenSSH has placed the stripped `sshd` binary in sbin/:

+      # install sshd
+      self.inst_script(f"{self.p['_us']}/sshd", self.p['ub'])

+There are several helper binaries in `usr/libexec/`.
+They are all stripped:

+      # install helper programs
+      for file in os.listdir(self.p['_ule']):
+         self_inst_script(f"{self.p['_ule']}/{file}", self.p['ule'])

+There are only manpages left.
+They are seperated into man1, man5, and man8 directories:

+      # install manpages
+      for file in os.listdir(self.p['_man1']):
+         self.inst_manpage(f"{self.p['_man1']}/{file}", self.p['man1'])

+      for file in os.listdir(self.p['_man5']):
+         self.inst_manpage(f"{self.p['_man5']}/{file}", self.p['man5'])

+      # We can use glob if finer-grained control is wanted.
+      # Note that glob returns full paths, rather than the
+      # relative paths from os.listdir(), so we have to adapt:
+      for file in glob.glob(f"{self.p['_man8']}/s*.8"):
+         self.inst_manpage(file, self.p['man8'])

+There are three configuration files installed into `./seg/etc/ssh/`.
+Let's use `inst_directory()` to grab them:

+      # install configuration files
+         self.inst_directory(self.p['_e'] + '/ssh/', self.p['e'] + '/ssh/')

+Note that you will want to include the trailing directory slash to BOTH path with `inst_directory`!

+We are almost done.
+On to our final step...

+## cleanup_prehook() and cleanup_posthook()

+The cleanup step is automated, but we have our two hooks if needed. prehook is run from `self.package_dir` before the work directory and source tree are deleted, and posthook is run from `self.build_dir` after the work directory is deleted.
+This is a good place to script any needed post-installation tasks.
+For example, for OpenSSH, we may want to create a 'sshd' user and group to run the daemon under.
+We can do that here:

+      def cleanup_posthook(self):
+         try:
+            os.system("groupadd -g 50 sshd")
+            os.system("useradd -c 'sshd PrivSep' -d /var/lib/sshd -g sshd -s /bin/false -u 50 sshd")
+         except OSError as e:
+            cf.yellow(f"Adding user/group 'sshd' failed: {e}")

+## Big picture

+The OpenSSH build script is now substantially complete.
+Here is the entire script for the big picture view:

+      #    net-util/openssh/openssh-9.9p1.build.py
+      #    Thu Nov 21 02:50:28 UTC 2024

+      #    Copyright:: (c) 2024
+      #    Author:: Darren Kirby (mailto:bulliver@gmail.com)

+      #    This program is free software: you can redistribute it and/or modify
+      #    it under the terms of the GNU General Public License as published by
+      #    the Free Software Foundation, either version 3 of the License, or
+      #    (at your option) any later version.

+      #    This program is distributed in the hope that it will be useful,
+      #    but WITHOUT ANY WARRANTY; without even the implied warranty of
+      #    MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+      #    GNU General Public License for more details.

+      #    You should have received a copy of the GNU General Public License
+      #    along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+      def configure(self):
+          return os.system("./configure --prefix=/usr "
+                           "--sysconfdir=/etc/ssh "
+                           "--with-privsep-path=/var/lib/sshd "
+                           "--with-default-path=/usr/bin "
+                           "--with-superuser-path=/usr/sbin:/usr/bin "
+                           "--with-pid-dir=/run")

+      def make(self):
+          return os.system(f"make {cf.config['makeopts']}")

+      def make_install(self):
+          return os.system(f"make DESTDIR={self.seg_dir} install")

+      def install(self):
+          # Get all files in work/seg/usr/bin/, and install to /usr/bin/
+          for file in os.listdir(self.p['_ub']):
+              self.inst_script(f"{self.p['_ub']}/{file}", self.p['ub'])

+      # install sshd
+      self.inst_script(f"{self.p['_us']}/sshd", self.p['ub'])

+      # install helper programs to /usr/libexec
+      for file in os.listdir(self.p['_ule']):
+         self.inst_script(f"{self.p['_ule']}/{file}", self.p['ule'])

+      # install manpages
+      for file in os.listdir(self.p['_man1']):
+         self.inst_manpage(f"{self.p['_man1']}/{file}", self.p['man1'])

+      for file in os.listdir(self.p['_man5']):
+         self.inst_manpage(f"{self.p['_man5']}/{file}", self.p['man5'])

+      for file in os.listdir(self.p['_man8']):
+         self.inst_manpage(f"{self.p['_man8']}/{file}", self.p['man8'])

+      # install configuration files
+         self.inst_directory(self.p['_e'] + '/ssh/', self.p['e'] + '/ssh/')

+      def cleanup_posthook(self):
+         try:
+            os.system("groupadd -g 50 sshd")
+            os.system("useradd -c 'sshd PrivSep' -d /var/lib/sshd -g sshd -s /bin/false -u 50 sshd")
+         except OSError as e:
+            cf.yellow(f"Adding user/group 'sshd' failed: {e}")